Skip to content

 Solution: To measure SRM success effectively, businesses should establish clear KPIs from the outset, focusing on areas such as cost savings, supplier performance, risk reduction, and innovation outcomes.
 It’s important to track both quantitative and qualitative metrics to capture the full scope of SRM’s impact.
 Regular reviews and adjustments to the SRM strategy based on performance data will ensure that the system continues to deliver value over time.

-8. Sustainability and Compliance Pressures
+8. Sustainability & Compliance Pressures

 As businesses face increasing pressure to meet sustainability goals and comply with ethical sourcing standards, managing these expectations across the supply chain can be challenging.
 Ensuring that suppliers adhere to environmental, social, and governance (ESG) criteria, and maintaining visibility into their compliance practices, requires a structured approach.